OpenTranslationBible/open-bible/en-GB/18.Job/md/job-39.md

 ## Job 39:12

-> Will you have faith in him that he will return your grain,
+> Will you rely on him to bring back your grain,
 > And gather it from your threshing floor?

 ---

 ## Job 39:13

-> “The wings of the ostrich flap joyously,
+> “The wings of the ostrich wave joyfully,
-> With the pinion and feathers of love,
+> With the pinion and feathers of affection,

 ## Job 39:14

-> For she abandons her eggs to the earth,
+> For she leaves her eggs on the ground,
-> And warms them in the dust,
+> And lets them warm in the dust,

 ## Job 39:15

-> And she forgets that a foot may crush them,
+> And she is unaware that a foot may crush them,
-> Or that a wild animal may trample them.
+> Or that a wild animal might trample them.

 ## Job 39:16

-> She treats her young cruelly, as if they were not hers;
+> She treats her young harshly, as if they were not hers;
-> Though her labour is for nothing, she is unconcerned,
+> Though her labour is in vain, she is unconcerned,

 ## Job 39:17

-> Because God has made her forget wisdom,
+> Because God has deprived her of wisdom,
-> And has not given her a share of understanding.
+> And has not granted her a share of understanding.

 ## Job 39:18

-> When she rushes away on high,
+> When she takes to flight,
-> She laughs at the horse and his rider.
+> She mocks the horse and its rider.

 ---

 ## Job 39:19

-> “Do you give the horse his might?
+> “Do you endow the horse with strength?
-> Do you clothe his neck with a mane?
+> Do you adorn his neck with a flowing mane?

 ## Job 39:20

-> Do you make him leap like locusts?
+> Do you make him leap like a locust?
-> His majestic snorting is frightening.
+> His majestic snorting is terrifying.

 ## Job 39:21

-> He paws in the valley, and rejoices in his strength;
+> He paws in the valley, exulting in his strength;
-> He goes out to meet the battle.
+> He charges into the fray.

 ## Job 39:22

-> He laughs at fear and is not dismayed;
+> He scoffs at fear and is undaunted;
 > And he does not turn back from the sword.

 ## Job 39:23

-> The quiver rattles against him,
+> The quiver clatters against him,
 > The flashing spear and javelin.

 ## Job 39:24

 > He races over the ground with a roar and fury,
-> And he does not stand still at the voice of the trumpet.
+> And he does not stand still at the sound of the trumpet.

 ## Job 39:25

-> As often as the trumpet sounds he says, ‘Aha!’
+> Whenever the trumpet sounds he exclaims, ‘Aha!’
-> And he senses the battle from afar,
+> And he perceives the battle from afar,
 > And the thunder of the captains and the war cry.

 ---

 ## Job 39:26

-> “Is it by your understanding that the hawk takes flight,
+> “Is it through your wisdom that the hawk soars,
 > Stretching his wings toward the south?

 ## Job 39:27

-> Is it at your command that the eagle flies high,
+> Is it by your command that the eagle ascends,
 > And makes his nest on high?

 ## Job 39:28

 > He dwells and spends his nights on the cliff,
-> On the rocky cliff, an inaccessible place.
+> On the rocky crag, an inaccessible place.

 ## Job 39:29

-> From there he tracks food;
+> From there he searches for prey;
-> His eyes look at it from afar.
+> His eyes observe it from afar.

 ## Job 39:30

-> His young ones also lick up blood greedily;
+> His young ones also feast on blood;
 > And where the slain are, there he is.”